 The neon fish sign has become a beloved symbol of Pensacola Beach's laid-back charm and rich history.
 It's a must-see attraction that adds a delightful touch of vintage Americana to this beautiful coastal destination.

-The Presence of a Secret Lake
+8. The Presence of a Secret Lake

-A serpentine sand trail near Fort Pickens leads to a hidden gem: a deep brackish lake that lies just yards from the Gulf of Mexico.
+A serpentine sand trail near Fort Pickens leads to a hidden gem: a deep brackish lake that lies just yards from the Gulf.
 This secret lake was created by fresh water welling up from the deep sandstone aquifer.
 Visitors have the rare opportunity to take a quick dip in the salty Gulf waters and then, mere seconds later, plunge into the almost-fresh waters of the lake.

 The stark contrast between the two bodies of water in such close proximity makes this secluded spot a truly unique experience.
 Discovering this off-the-beaten-path lake feels like stumbling upon a natural wonder that most beachgoers miss.

-How Did Pensacola Get Its Name?
+9. How Did Pensacola Get Its Name?

-Perhaps a bonus fun fact about Pensacola Beach, Pensacola got its name from the Native American word "Panzacola", which Spanish explorers first documented in 1686 when they encountered a local tribe near the bay.
+Pensacola got its name from the Native American word "Panzacola", which Spanish explorers first documented in 1686 when they encountered a local tribe near the bay.
 The exact meaning is unknown, but it became the name the Spanish used for the bay and their settlements in the area during the 17th and 18th centuries.

 The pronunciation evolved to "Pensacola" under later British rule.
 When the Spanish regained control, they used "Panzacola" until ceding the city to the United States in 1821, after which "Pensacola" became the established name for the bay and city.

-What is the Richest Part of Pensacola?
+10. What is the Richest Part of Pensacola?

 The richest part of Pensacola is the upscale neighborhood of North Hill, developed in the early 1900s by wealthy "lumber families" who built extravagant homes to escape the old city.
 Today, the most expensive homes in Pensacola are still found in North Hill and other affluent areas like East Hill and the waterfront downtown district.